fractal-bootcamp/lui.book-directory/CHAINING-SCRIPTS.md

 You may not know:

 - You can chain together scripts using the format `"script3": "script1 && script2"` and they will be run in sequence
+- If you want the chain to continue even if a command fails, use a semicolon instead of &&, eg: `"script6":"script4; script5"`
 - You can run a command with non-default .env variables by starting with the command with `npx dotenv-cli -e .env.test --`, where... `.env.test` is the home of the variables you want to use

 This means we can combine our first few commands as follows: